gopigrip7/CarND-Behavioral-Cloning/README.md

 ###3.3 Model Architecture
 As briefied in apporach outline, after trying out various models implemented Vivek's model which gave good performace.
 Below is the summary of the Model Architecture from Keras.Summary().

+Model uses Lambda layer to do in model nomalization( moving the 0 255 color space to 0 to 1.
+Instead of gray scale or any color channel, the model first convolution layer 3 channel depth will make best color feature space based on the training data.
+The first color channel is followed by  3 more layers of convolution with channel 32, 64, 64, 64 and the kernel 3x3. each of the convolution followed by 2x2 maxpooling.
+Followed by Flatten and Dense layer of 512, 64, 16 and 1.
+As stated above predicting steering wheel from image is regression problem to continuously predict a steering from the given image, hence the last dense layer is 1 without any activation or softmax layer.

+Leaky ReLUs allow a small, non-zero gradient when the unit is not active thus providing smooth steering angle between images.

 <div class="output_wrapper"><div class="out_prompt_overlay prompt" title="click to unscroll output; double click to hide" style="display: block;"></div><div class="output output_scroll" style="display: flex;"><div class="output_area"><div class="prompt"></div><div class="output_subarea output_text output_stream output_stdout"><pre>____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to
 ====================================================================================================